 “Smart” Hub Collaborative Data Needed

-We need a system to align medical professionals with data that needs to be collaborative, not passive, and include analysis with the right data delivered to those who need it, when they need it, with all the data in one place.
+We need a system to align medical professionals with data that is collaborative, not passive, and includes analysis with the right data delivered to those who need it, when they need it, with all the data in one place.
 Systems that make the data “smart” through collaborative platforms that can analyze and interpret the data.

 What I find frustrating is that this technology exists to make EMR’s a communication platform that can embrace standard technologies that have been validated in other areas such as finance that push information out to physicians and others who are caring for patients.
 Reversing the need to search for necessary information and replacing it with push technology would make EMR’s more useful and efficient for everyone.

 I do not expect perfection on the first iteration, but I would like to see early adaptors be able to add customization or develop tools that could enhance these systems.
-Those of us working in the trenches to enhance our patient’s experience from a safety and quality standpoint need the ability to develop on top of existing systems.
-There are many innovative physicians I know who could bring change if tools and interfaces into EMR’s were available.
+Those of us working in the trenches to improve our patient’s experience from a safety and quality standpoint need the ability to develop on top of existing systems.
+I know many innovative physicians who could bring change if tools and interfaces into EMR’s were available.

 I fully understand the issues with securing and protecting patient information.
-We have developed a lot of experience with respect to accessing and sharing information between systems.
-Standardized protocols exist for transmission of information as well as systems to evaluate and certify technology prior to release into clinical care.
+We have developed much experience in accessing and sharing information between systems.
+Standardized protocols exist for transmitting information, as well as systems to evaluate and certify technology prior to release into clinical care.

-Imagine what a platform such as Apple’s App Store would have in the area of EMR’s?
-Harnessing the frustration of physicians eager to learn about and develop tools to enhance EMR’s would expand functionality.
-Granted there would be many less than novel applications developed, but there would also be some blockbusters that would revolutionize electronic documentation.
+Imagine what a platform such as Apple’s App Store would have in the area of EMRs.
+Harnessing the frustration of physicians eager to learn about and develop tools to enhance EMRs would expand functionality.
+Granted, many less-than-novel applications would be developed, but there would also be some blockbusters that would revolutionize electronic documentation.
 Healthcare, like every other business sector, has a subgroup of innovative explorers who embrace the current frustrations and barriers to find ways to overcome them.
 I am just one.

 Related: Looking Beyond the EHR: Know Your Data, Control Your Story

 Dr. Voltz is a board-certified anesthesiologist, researcher, medical educator, and entrepreneur.
-With more than 15 years of experience in healthcare, Dr. Voltz has been involved with many facets of medicine.
-He has performed basic science and clinical research and has experience in the translation of ideas into viable medical systems and devices.
+With more than 15 years of experience in healthcare, he has been involved with many facets of medicine.
+He has performed basic science and clinical research and has experience translating ideas into viable medical systems and devices.

 photo credit: Yann Ropars via cc